 So, you’re thinking about a destination engagement session but are hung up on one of the first steps: Who’s taking the photos??
 One option is to hire a photographer local to the place you’re visiting.
 But, I’m making the argument that bringing the wedding photographer you’ve already hired is super beneficial.

 Establishing a relationship with your wedding photographer before your wedding is a crucial part of getting awesome photos.
-That’s the reason that I include an engagement session complimentary with my wedding packages.
+That’s the reason I include an engagement session complimentary with my wedding collections.
 I truly believe that it’s an invaluable part of the whole experience.
 Taking engagement photos is a perfect way to get comfortable in front of the camera (it’s completely normal to be a lil freaked out).
 You’ll also get to know your photographer on a personal level.
 From a photographer’s perspective, actually knowing who I’m photographing helps me taking way more personal, fun, and natural photos.

 “But won’t a local photographer know the best spots?”